-EW: Since we fell in love with films at such a young age, we were obviously watching a certain type of movie, and have been inspired by many filmmakers since then.
-The most influential filmmaker in our childhood, and particularly on Cosmos was Steven Spielberg.
-We grew up watching films like Hook and ET, you know little boy is just falling in love with the magic of movies.
-Growing up, then we studied his filmmaking craft, and he’s actually got an invisible craft as some people can.
-Some people can say he’s very heavy-handed in some ways, the way he holds an audience, and pushes an audience in a certain direction.
+EW: Since we fell in love with films at such a young age, we obviously watched certain movies and were inspired by many filmmakers since then.
+The most influential filmmaker in our childhood, and particularly on Cosmos, was Steven Spielberg.
+We grew up watching films like Hook and ET, little boys falling in love with the magic of movies.
+Growing up, we studied his filmmaking craft, and it’s actually an invisible craft like some people do.
+Some people can say he’s very heavy-handed in some ways, the way he holds and pushes an audience in a certain way.
 Personally, I love that because I like to be taken on a ride and feel like I’m in confident hands.
 As we grew up, we studied his filmmaking style, and then as we’ve grown up, we’ve obviously been inspired by other filmmakers, such as Christopher Nolan, Ridley Scott and Scorsese.
-And of course, all the great filmmakers from the past.
-However, when it came to Cosmos, for example, we felt like we came full circle on when we’d like to make a film, there was a love letter to the movies that inspired us to be filmmakers.
+And, of course, all the great filmmakers from the past.
+However, when it came to Cosmos, for example, we felt like we came full circle when we’d like to make a film.
+There was a love letter to the movies that inspired us to be filmmakers.
 So maybe we can pay that forward.
 A young audience member might watch Cosmos and want to stargaze or make movies.
-Actually, one of the biggest rewards we’ve ever had is we’ve had a few emails from parents saying, “you know, my daughter or my son has watched your movie, and they want me to get them a telescope for Christmas, or whatever.”
+Actually, one of the biggest rewards we’ve ever had is a few emails from parents saying, “you know, my daughter or my son has watched your movie, and they want me to get them a telescope for Christmas, or whatever.”
 We think, Oh, we’ve made it, this is it, this is the top of the mountain for us.

-ZW: Ultimately, with our films, we want to tell stories that make people really feel something and connect with the characters.
+ZW: Ultimately, with our films, we want to tell stories that make people really feel emotions and connect with the characters.
 A lot of our stories have a lot of warmth to them.
-We have all of these intentions that fall so heavily in line with Spielberg, and what he achieves, and how he can talk to audiences around the world.
-But If we can get the kind of connection that Spielberg achieves when he makes movies, then we will die very happy men.
+We have all these intentions that fall so heavily in line with Spielberg, what he achieves and how he can talk to audiences worldwide.
+However, if we can get the kind of connection that Spielberg achieves when he makes movies, we will die very, happy men.
 We’ve got a long way to go, I’m sure.

 TSM: What kind of impact has the pandemic had on your creativity this year?

-ZW: As I mentioned, we had plans to get up to Los Angeles, and have a manager over there.
+ZW: As I mentioned, we had plans to get up to Los Angeles and have a manager over there.
 He was setting up meetings for us with production companies, all very exciting.
 Then the pandemic came around, and travel got shut down.
-Also, you start to go, I don’t think I want to be travelling and pushing myself out there in this world at the moment, doesn’t seem like a sensible thing to do.
+We didn’t think that travelling and pushing ourselves out there in this world seemed like a sensible thing to do.
 Immediately, we thought, Okay.
 Covid is posing challenges to film production because of the proximity of all the people on the set.
 How is that going to impact movie-making?
 There have been all these Covid regulations come in the film industry that is actually very expensive.
-Straight away we thought, we’ve just made Cosmos with a very limited team, a small crew and a small cast.
-Why don’t we try and write something again that will be a small cast and crew, but this time we’ll budget and raise the money for it.
+We thought right away how we’ve just made Cosmos with a limited team, a small crew and a small cast.
+Why don’t we try and write something again that will be a small cast and crew but this time, we’ll budget and raise the money for it.
 So we’ll be able to make it quicker, and it won’t take us five years this time.
-Let’s use those skills and everything we learned on Cosmos, and implement them at this moment.
-So we’ve written a script that fits that criteria, and that’s what we’re going to push forward and do in 2021.
-Actually, it’s always weird and interesting, isn’t it?
-These things come along and they change your plans.
-However, now looking back you go, I’m actually really happy with the script we’ve written that would not exist, had our plans to go out to America have not been stopped.
+Let’s use those skills and everything we learned on Cosmos and implement them at this moment.
+So, we wrote a script that fits that criteria, and that’s what we’re going to push forward and do in 2021.
+Isn’t it always weird and interesting how these things come along and change your plans?
+However, now looking back, we were happy with the script we wrote that would not have existed if we had not gone to America weren’t stopped.
 So to have that kind of challenge confront us, that’s caused us to create a new story.

 EW: As Zander said, we have finished this script, and we are totally in love with the character that we’ve written.
 The story is very personal as well, very autobiographical.
-That just would not exist had the pandemic not hit.
-So I guess you just have to roll with the punches sometimes and see what happens.
-If you can, try and find an opportunity, or a way of turning disadvantage into an advantage.
-Then I think we can all keep moving forward as creatives.
+That would not exist had the pandemic not hit.
+So I guess you just need to roll with the punches sometimes and see what happens.
+If you can, try and find an opportunity or a way of turning a disadvantage into an advantage, I think we can all keep moving forward as creatives.

-ZW: It’s such a turbulent time for everybody, isn’t it?
-Everything is changing.
+ZW: It’s such a turbulent time for everybody as everything is changing.
 I think that can be quite exciting.
 In so many ways, there are new opportunities to find creativity and tell new stories.
 As long as we can keep reframing it in our minds, I think we can feel empowered.

-EW: It’s an interesting time for that.
-As Zander said, I think streaming things like Netflix and Hulu were embedded.
-They weren’t going anywhere, as people had already fallen in love with them, but there’s one thing this year has done and it has just absolutely cemented that streaming into the heart of probably most people’s lives.
-For the film industry, I think particularly in recent years, there has been this resistance from top echelons of the movie industry to acknowledge things like Netflix.
-I think there is no way now that the high end of the industry can shun what streamers have offered audiences.
+EW: It’s an interesting time for this, and as Zander said, I think streaming things like Netflix, and Hulu were embedded.
+They weren’t going anywhere, as people had already fallen in love with them, but it was one thing done this year, and it just absolutely cemented that streaming into the heart of probably most people’s lives.
+For the film industry, particularly in recent years, there was resistance from top echelons of the movie industry to acknowledge things like Netflix.
+I think there is no way that the high end of the film industry can shun what streamers have offered audiences.
 I would imagine the future of the movie industry is in streaming, and we may even find that theatres become streaming houses.
 I think streaming is probably the future of movies, we may not see cinemas disappear, but I think streaming will be king.
 So that’s exciting.
-For filmmakers, a theatrical release is obviously the dream, but it’s an incredibly expensive process and quite a limiting one.
-More filmmakers never get their movie in theatres than there are that do if that makes sense.
+For filmmakers, a theatrical release is obviously a dream but an expensive process and quite a limiting one.
+More filmmakers never get their movies in theatres than those that do.
 So we’re streaming now.
-Filmmakers can get their movies out there and can get them online, and audiences can find them.
-It’s not an economic choice, whether it can be released or not.
-If you make a very nice movie about something very personal to you, there are hundreds of thousands of people around the world who would connect with that movie.
+Filmmakers can get movies out there and online, and audiences can find them.
+Economically, it’s not a choice whether it can be released or not.
+If you make a movie about something personal to you, hundreds of thousands of people worldwide can connect with it.
 Thanks to streaming, they can find it, so I think it’s a good thing.

 TSM: If you had the power to do something in the world today, what would it be and why?

 ZW: We are animal rights activists, so we’re both vegans.
 If I could click my fingers, I would end the kind of speciesism.
-I would have a big push for the world to treat the planet with the respect that it deserves.
-Climate crisis and climate change are a big problem that we’re confronting animal agriculture is a massive part of that.
-There are also ethical and moral concerns with it, and I just don’t think it’s part of our future.
+I would have a big push for the world to treat the planet with the respect it deserves.
+Climate crisis and change are a big problem, so we’re confronting animal agriculture which is a massive part of this.
+There are also ethical and moral concerns with it, and I don’t think it’s part of our future.
 If I could, that’s what I would do along with a million other things, like gender inequality and racial inequality.
-It’s wonderful to be able to create a world where people are treated equally and get equal opportunities.
+It would be wonderful to have the ability to create a world where people are treated equally and get equal opportunities.
 That goes for all living beings, I believe.

 TSM: What is one of your favourite quotes (or lines) that inspires you?

-EW: One of my favourite quotes is at the end of It’s a Wonderful Life, which is the classic that we all adore.
-At the end of the movie, we watch that movie every Christmas Eve, so it’s very special in our hearts.
-At the end of the movie, the brother of Jimmy Stewart, comes home, and the family had been struggling for money all through the movie.
-He says to my big brother, George, “the richest man in town.”
-And he is obviously referring to the fact that you know a man or a woman who has friends is never poor.
-I just think there is such meaning in that quote.
+EW: One of my favourite quotes is at the end of It’s a Wonderful Life, which is the classic that we all adore, and it’s a movie that is special in our hearts.
+We watch that movie every Christmas Eve.
+At the end of this movie, Jimmy Stewart’s brother comes home, and the family struggles for money throughout it.
+He says to his big brother, George, “the richest man in town.”
+And he is obviously referring to the fact that you know a man or a woman who has friends that are never poor.
+I think there is such meaning in that quote.

 ZW: That’s a great choice, and I would agree with that.
-There’s also a quote by Steven Spielberg in which he says, “if one person can do something then anybody can learn to do it.”
-My dad printed that out on a picture for us when we were younger, and put it on our wall because we were so in love with movies.
-As a reminder that if you want to make movies then you can do it.
+There’s also a quote by Steven Spielberg in which he says, “if one person can do something, then anybody can learn to do it.”
+When we were younger, my dad printed that out on a picture for us and put it on our wall.
+We were so in love with movies, and it was a reminder that if you want to make movies, you can do it.

 TSM: Anything else you’d like to share?
 And where can readers find out more about your work and connect with you?

-ZW: People can connect with us on social media and we’re very active on there.
+ZW: People can connect with us on social media, and we’re very active on there.
 We’ve pledged ourselves that we respond to every piece of correspondence that we get.
-Anyone who’s watched the movie or anyone who wanted to ask us about filmmaking, or the journey of making Cosmos will reply to them.
+We will reply to anyone who watched the movie or anyone who wanted to ask us about filmmaking or the journey of making Cosmos.
 You can find us at https://www.facebook.com/EllianderPictures, https://www.instagram.com/cosmos_movie, https://twitter.com/CosmosMovie and https://www.youtube.com/channel/UCtb-quiZBfjNBAbRSxNf4Vg.

 TSM: Thank you so much again for doing the interview and best of luck with your next project.